laurenpowers20/trivia/README.md

 # Game of Triva

-- This project is a mulitple choice game of trivia written in HTML, CSS, and JavaScript.
+- This project is a multiple choice game of trivia written in HTML, CSS, and JavaScript.

 - The user will select an answer out of four choices.
 There are 10 questions, each are worth 10 points.